nyanpasu64/nyanpasu64.github.io/_posts/2021-01-01-an-unsafe-tour-of-rust-s-send-and-sync.md

 ---
 layout: post
-title: "Rust's Send and Sync from first principles: an unsafe tour"
+title: An unsafe tour of Rust's Send and Sync
-date: 2020-12-28 04:20 -0800
+date: 2021-01-01 06:54 -0800
 ---

 Rust's concurrency safety is based around the `Send` and `Sync` traits.
 For people writing safe code, you don't really need to understand these traits on a deep level, only enough to satisfy the compiler when it spits errors at you (or switch from `std` threads to Crossbeam scoped threads to make errors go away).
-However if you're writing unsafe concurrent code by wrapping an `UnsafeCell`, you need to understand `Send` and `Sync` at a more fundamental level, to pick the appropriate trait bounds when writing `unsafe impl Send/Sync` statements, or add the appropriate `PhantomData<T>` to your types.
+However if you're writing unsafe concurrent code, such as having a `&UnsafeCell<T>` hand out `&T` and `&mut T`, you need to understand `Send` and `Sync` at a more fundamental level, to pick the appropriate trait bounds when writing `unsafe impl Send/Sync` statements, or add the appropriate `PhantomData<T>` to your types.

 In this article, I will explore the precise behavior of `Send` and `Sync`, and explain *why* the standard library's trait bounds are the way they are.